Canva vs PowerPoint: Summary

 Content relevance

-Stock content on Canva, though not perfect, is still easier to search and is more relevant.
+Though not perfect, Stock content on Canva is still easier to search and more relevant.
 For example, let’s say I want a picture of a laptop.

 When I put this on PowerPoint, I get these results.

-These are all people with laptops, not just laptops.
+These are mostly people with laptops, not just laptops.

 Canva presents a different search result.

-While it may not be the same for all industries and content, for me, the search in Canva is more intuitive.
+While it may not be the same for all industries and content, and finding the right Canva keywords also takes some research, the search in Canva is more intuitive for me.

-The presentations and templates offered by Canva are simply put, more modern.
+The presentations and templates offered by Canva are, simply put, more modern and visually appealing.

-The photographs are more pleasing to the eye and stand out, and you can get photos and templates for a lot of different topics.
+The photographs are more pleasing to the eye and stand out, and you can get photos and templates for many different topics.
+You can find a template for almost any topic you need and quickly customize them to make them fit your needs.

 Fonts

-One of the best parts about Canva is its collection of fonts, both in the free and Pro version.
+One of the best parts about Canva is its collection of fonts, both free and pro versions.

-The Pro version of Canva, for example, offers 3000 premium fonts that can be used for commercial use.
+The Pro version of Canva, for example, offers 3000 premium fonts for commercial use, including many handwritten, elegant, and modern fonts .

 PowerPoint offers all the 700 fonts of Microsoft Office, which you can access from their cloud with internet access.